taigi0315/taigi0315.github.io/_posts/2017-12-17-building-regression-model.md

 import matplotlib.pyplot as plt
 ```

-## Create Linear Regression class.
+## Create Linear Regression Model Class.
-To make it look cool, I am going to build a “Class” of Linear Regression,<br>
+To make it look cool, I am going to build a “Class” of Linear Regression Model,<br>
 so we can use our code like we do with tensorflow/scikit-learn library 🙂

 ```python
 class LinearRegression(object):